kennethzhao24/3d_unet_pytorch_lightning/README.md

 ```
 python test.py
 ```
- - For oneclass model, it will generate mrcfile and output mean segmentation metrics
- - For multiclass model, it will generate mrcfile mask for each class, output segmentation metrics for each class and mean values
+ - Segmentation masks for each class, output segmentation metrics for each class and mean values will be generated

 For oneclass detection evaluation, run
 ```